Axiwa/blog/content/posts/hair.md

 Hair scene under constant lighting.
 (1) $\sigma_a = [2, 2, 2]$ (2) $\sigma_a = [0, 0, 0]$

-We can also see "white furnace" test under the complex scattering condition\ref{white}.
+We can also see "white furnace" test under the complex scattering condition.
 With constant lighting, the hair with zero absorption coefficient will disappear, because the incident energy is equal to the outgoing energy.

 ---